International Students House

 ISH - Davis Projects for Peace

 ISH residents, as members of International Houses World Wide, have successfully been awarded Projects for Peace since 2009.
-Since then ISH residents have been involved in leading over 28 projects across the globe; including projects in Poland, Uganda, India, Madagascar, USA, UK, Morocco, Nigeria, Pakistan, Bolivia, Thailand, Lebanon, Rwanda, Ukraine, Sudan, Bangladesh, Japan and Romania.
+Since then ISH residents have been involved in leading over 28 projects across the globe; including projects in Poland, Uganda, India, Madagascar, USA, UK, Morocco, Nigeria, Pakistan, Bolivia, Thailand, Lebanon, Rwanda, Ukraine, Sudan, Bangladesh, Japan, Romania and Nepal.

 A list of projects led by ISH residents, organised by year can be found HERE

-In 2023, three ISH residents have been awarded funds for Davis Peace Projects
+In 2024, one ISH resident has been awarded funds for a Davis Peace Project

-ISH resident Nickolle Mahaleth will be carrying out a project in London, England.
+ISH resident Animesh Singh Basnet will be carrying out a project in Lalitpur, Nepal.

 Latest News